scrogson/cloudfoundry-buildpack-elixir/README.md

-# Heroku Buildpack for Elixir
+# Cloud Foundry Buildpack for Elixir

+Based on the Heroku buildpack for Elixir by Akash Manohar.

+## Web Frameworks

+### Phoenix

 ### Features